-In determining a transfer applicant's qualifications and to complete a transfer students' Admissions file, the following documentation and information is required prior to enrolling at Lincoln College:
+In determining a transfer applicant's qualifications, and to complete a transfer student's Admissions file, the following documentation and information are required prior to enrolling at Lincoln College:

-- A completed Application for Admission http://lcadmissions.lincolncollege.edu/apply/ - Submit official transcripts from all previous and current institutions of higher education attended. - Official scores from the ACT or SAT and official high school transcripts - Applicants who are on academic probation at their previous institution(s) may be considered by the Academic Review Committee. - Non-traditional students (23 years or older) are exempt from submitting ACT/SAT scores.
-Students transferring in twelve (12) or more credit hours are also exempt from submitting ACT/SAT scores. - Transfer students having successfully completed twenty-four (24) or more semester hours at an accredited institution need not supply a copy of their high school transcript unless requested by the Admissions Office.
+- A completed Application for Admission http://lcadmissions.lincolncollege.edu/apply/. - Submit official transcripts from all previous and current institutions of higher education attended. - Official scores from the ACT or SAT and official high school transcripts. - Applicants who are on academic probation at their previous institution(s) may be considered by the Academic Review Committee. - Non-traditional students (23 years or older) are exempt from submitting ACT/SAT scores.
+Students transferring in twelve (12) or more credit hours are also exempt from submitting ACT/SAT scores. - Students with superior GPA can be exempt from submitting ACT/SAT scores - Transfer students having successfully completed twenty-four (24) or more semester hours at an accredited institution need not supply a copy of their high school transcript unless requested by the Admissions Office.
 Students having completed less than twenty-four (24) semester hours must submit ACT or SAT scores and an official high school transcript.
 Transfer applicants must have a minimum cumulative grade-point average of 2.0 to be considered for admission.
-NOTE: Transfer students who intend to apply for financial aid who have not earned an associate's degree will be required to submit official high school transcripts or an official GED score report in order to receive financial aid regardless of the number of credit hours earned at previous institutions.
+NOTE: Transfer students who intend to apply for financial aid who have not earned an associate degree will be required to submit official high school transcripts or an official GED score report in order to receive financial aid regardless of the number of credit hours earned at previous institutions.